beanbaginc/diffx/docs/spec/sections.rst

 .. rubric:: Options

-This includes the :ref:`common options <spec-common-section-options>` along
+This supports the :ref:`common content section options
-with:
+<spec-content-section-common-options>`, along with:

 ``type`` (string -- *optional*):
     Indicates the content type of the section.